 - Neonatal abstinence syndrome (also called NAS).
-This is a group of conditions a newborn can have if his mother is addicted to drugs during pregnancy.
-NAS happens when a baby gets addicted to a drug before birth and then goes through drug withdrawal after birth.
+NAS happens when a baby is exposed to a drug in the womb before birth and then goes through drug withdrawal after birth.

 - Sudden infant death syndrome (also SIDS).
 This is the unexplained death of a baby younger than 1 year old.